Wairoa: Amenities and events

-Wairoa museum

 The Wairoa museum, located at 142 Marine Parade, is housed since 2001, in what was the ANZ bank building.
-The collection focusses on local and Maori history and includes a Maori flag from the Maori land wars in 1865.
+The collection focusses on local and Māori history and includes a Māori flag from the Māori land wars in 1865.
 In 2016, the museum expanded its exhibition space and refurbished the galleries and developed a new interactive "discovery space".

-Wairoa library

 The Wairoa Centennial Library was built in 1960.
 It was designed by the Wellington Architectural firm Porker & Martin.
-The Wairoa Rotary Club raised $20,000 to built an extension to the library in 1974 to house a museum.
+The Wairoa Rotary Club raised $20,000 to build an extension to the library in 1974 to house a museum.
 Further work to the library was completed in 1988 and 2003.
 The library is located at 212 Marine Parade.

-Golf clubs

 Wairoa is home to two golf courses.
 The Wairoa Golf Club is located 5 kilometres to the north of central Wairoa.
 The Mahia Golf Club is located on the Mahia Peninsula and has a nine-hole course.

-Wairoa community centre

 The Wairoa community centre is home to an indoor stadium.
 Indoor soccer, netball, cricket, badminton, volleyball and basketball can be played.
 There is also a gym and a 25-metre indoor swimming pool.
 It is located at 33 Marine Parade.